Japan Summer Trip. Day 8: Kyoto

 The Honmaru fortress

-The present day Honmaru Palace is actually the old Katsura Palace
+The present-day Honmaru Palace is actually the old Katsura Palace

-The other part of the Honmaru Palace
+The other part of the palace is known as the Honmaru Palace.

 It is not a digital-like signage, but it's pretty accurate

-Let's joy the bus ride..
+Let's enjoy the bus ride.

 The bus stopped us on the Silver Pagoda road (If I can recall correctly) that lead to the Ginkaku-Ji temple and Tetsugaku-no Michi (The philosopher walk) junction.
 We decided to skip the temple visit and move on with the Philosopher's walk.
 It used to be a daily stroll path of the Kyoto University scholar named Kitaro Nishida.
 Not to confused with the instrumental musician, Kitaro.
 Too bad, that day started to drizzle and we were shivering all along the philosopher's walk.
 Luckily, I always bring rain coats and umbrella in my travel bag.
 The walked was quite far to reach to the end, along the stream and trees and several souvenirs and coffee shop.
 We had to skip Gion shopping street in the evening, as it was raining all day long.
 Our last stopped for that day was the Yasaka Shrine.